Walbrook median real estate price is $213,493, which is less expensive than 90.2% of Maryland neighborhoods and 76.5% of all U.S. neighborhoods.

 In addition, do you watch 'This Old House' on Public Television?
 Do you love the idea of fixing up a Colonial or Victorian era home, complete with the charm of yesteryear?
 Do you like to stroll or drive streets lined with gracious older residences?
 If you found yourself nodding yes to any of these questions, you are going to be interested in this unique neighborhood.
 The Walbrook neighborhood stands out on a national scale for the sheer concentration of historic residences it contains: 73.9% of the residential real estate here was built from 1939 or earlier, some much earlier.
 This is a greater concentration of historic homes than 99.1% of the neighborhoods in the United States.

-One of the unique characteristics of the Walbrook neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.1% of the neighborhoods in America.
+The Walbrook neighborhood stands out for having an average per capita income lower than 97.1% of the neighborhoods in the United States.
 Also of note, 72.0% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 Finally, with a nice mix of college students, safety from crime, and decent walkability, the Walbrook neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 88.8% of the neighborhoods in MD.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Walbrook neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Walbrook neighborhood buck this trend.
 35.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 97.7% of U.S. neighborhoods.

 The government often provides some of the more stable jobs in the economy.
 From local, to state, to federal government workers, the government can also be a major employer.
 What NeighborhoodScout's analysis revealed, is that the Walbrook neighborhood in particular stands out when compared nationally for the proportion of its working residents who are employed by the government.
 At 14.0% of its workforce, this neighborhood has a greater concentration of government workers than 96.3% of U.S. neighborhoods.